 An estimated 8000 years ago, large rockfalls occurred in Kandersteg, including from the Birre and the Fislisstock.
 The huge landslide from the Birre must have sealed off the valley basin of Kandersteg with a huge dam, behind which the Kander and the Oeschinenbach were dammed to form a lake until a mighty debris flow opened up the valley again.

-Around 3200 years ago, Lake Oeschinen was formed in addition to the valley basin due to several large landslides.
+Around 3200 years ago, in addition to the valley basin, the Oeschinensee was also formed due to several large landslides.

 In the process, the debris masses that broke off at the Doldenhorn at an altitude of 2100 metres, with a volume of well over a hundred million cubic metres, formed a natural dam:

-The landslide masses of Dolden and Fisi also buried the valley basin between Kandersteg and Oeschinen, so that a kind of natural dam was created and Lake Oeschinen was able to dam up with the melt and precipitation water behind it.
+The landslide masses of Dolden and Fisi also buried the basin between Kandersteg and Oeschinen, creating a kind of natural dam and allowing the Oeschinensee to build up with the melt and precipitation water behind it.

 The gliding surface is very visible today on the bare slabs above the Doldenhornhütte.